-A white paper is due for publication this Autumn.
-As a result, we are proposing a series of principles, based firmly on a localist agenda, which we believe should underpin the white paper.
+We have proposed a series of principles, based firmly on a localist agenda, which we believe should underpin the white paper.
 This is LGIU’s offer of a contribution to what we hope can be a productive dialogue between the government and local councils about how they can deliver levelling up together.

 What exactly does levelling up mean?
 And what are the key questions surrounding it?
 We look here at definitions, how it is being funded, and what commentators say it should include to be effective.
 Read our briefing here.
 And check out our related resources below:

 Movers and stayers: localising power to level up towns – Demos report

 A key principle of the UK levelling up policy is that people should be able to “stay local, go far”.
 This report by Demos examines the differing motivations of those leaving ex-industrial areas and struggling coastal towns versus those who stay and argues for a fresh focus on the ‘stayers’.
 Read the briefing.

 What is the role of subjective wellbeing in levelling up?
 Social Market Foundation research

 Improving and equalising wellbeing is one of the fundamental missions of the UK Government’s levelling up agenda, but new research from the Social Market Foundation finds many economically prosperous places have low levels of wellbeing, whilst economically challenged places report higher wellbeing.
 This paradox has implications for policy making.
 Read the briefing.